+VI.
 Title and Rights

 Donations to the Library are accepted with the understanding that the contents will be made available to the public for research and educational purposes, and to the Academy's archival and curatorial staff for use in Academy exhibits and programs, subject to the observance of any third-party rights and permissions.
-While the Library is cognizant that a donor may not be able to grant full, unrestricted rights as part of their gift, an acquisition that places burdensome restrictions on use of the materials will only be considered if there is a risk that significant material will otherwise be lost.
+While the Library is cognizant that a donor may not be able to grant full, unrestricted rights as part of their gift, an acquisition that places excessive restrictions on use of the materials will only be considered if there is a risk that significant material will otherwise be lost.

-All donors are required to sign a Library Materials Donation Form or a Contribution Agreement and will receive a letter of acknowledgment.
+All donors are required to sign a Library Materials Gift Receipt or a Deed of Gift and will receive a letter of acknowledgment.

+VII.
 Collecting Areas Overview